The Moosbrugger & Post Lech family

 In 2003 Sandra and Florian Moosbrugger re-established the old tradition of mixed business and opened the FeinPostLaden.
 In 2004 the Post was named Hotel of the Year and Florian Moosbrugger named Hotelier of the Year.
 Daughters Vivienne (2001) and Violeta (2005) were born.

 After the severe flood damage in the summer of 2005, the famous terrace was rebuilt and underneath an underground car park.

 In 2010, a new tract was attached to the Hotel Gasthof Post , where a generously laid out Spa area place, which has two separate swimming pools included: for children, a separate indoor swimming pool with slide furnished, one floor higher an area was built for rest-seeking adults, which is located in the picturesque Ebrapark.
 Eleven new rooms were built and furnished in a contemporary style.
 However, the classic post-handwriting was also preserved in the new rooms.
 The hotel now had 46 rooms and suites with a total of 95 beds.

 Finally, in 2017, another major refurbishmentwas carried out: the kitchenwith storage and preparation rooms was converted into a large clear room with natural light in order to be able to handle the organisation and logistics perfectly.

 At the same time, the historic dining room with a glass facade was opened to the village.

-The separation between the hotel-restaurant and the a la carte restaurant has been abolished.
-The Hotel Gasthof Post in Lech opened up radically both visually and in terms of content.
+The separation between hotel-restaurant and à la carte restaurant was abolished, so that the Hotel Gasthof Post in Lech opened up radically both visually and in terms of content.